Practical Linux, Windows Server and cloud guides for IT pros.

 Free Up Disk Space from Windows Update

-Windows stores copies of all installed updates from Windows Update, taking up a large amount of disk space.
-To remove these files, you can use the ‘Disk Cleanup’ utility and select the option ‘Windows Update Cleanup’.
+Windows stores copies of all installed updates from Windows Update, taking up much disk space.
+To remove these files, you can use the ‘Disk Cleanup’ utility and select the ‘Windows Update Cleanup’ option.

 Manage Restore Points and Shadow Copies